vonschutter/RTD-Build/System_Setup/README.md

 ---  To see usefull documentation on each function in this library in a Terminal or remote ssh: "bash _rtd_library --devhelp"
 ---  To see usefull documentation on each function in this library in GTK (local desktop): "bash _rtd_library --devhelp-gtk"
 ```
-"bash _rtd_library --devhelp" would display a help screen:
+bash _rtd_library --devhelp would display a help screen:

 ![RTD Builder Screenshot](Media_files/Scr-lib.png "Executing the Script")

-"bash _rtd_library --devhelp-gtk": would display a help screen:
+bash _rtd_library --devhelp-gtk would display a help screen:
 ![RTD Builder Screenshot](Media_files/Scr-lib-gtk.png "Executing the Script")